 Open access (OA) has been growing in Armenia since 2007 when the National Academy of Sciences launched two high-quality OA journals, the Armenian Journal of Mathematics and the Armenian Journal of Physics.

 EIFL began supporting OA in Armenia in 2008.
 Working with the Fundamental Scientific Library of the National Academy of Sciences and our partner library consortium, the Electronic Library Consortium of Armenia (ELCA - now known as the Digital Library Association of Armenia), we organized a workshop on OA for academics, researchers and librarians from across the country.
 The workshop resulted in the publication of more OA journals.

 Although there was support for OA at the National Academy of Sciences, Armenia's university community, especially outside the capital city, Yerevan, lagged behind.
-By 2014 there were over 88,000 scientific research articles available in OA in Armenia, but theses and dissertations were not available online.
-About 600 dissertations are defended annually in Armenia.
+To address these issues, ELCA implemented two EIFL-funded projects that engaged members of the academic community from across Armenia.
+The projects raised awareness about OA and resulted in creation of a national OA repository for electronic theses and dissertations in Armenia.

-June 2013 - November 2015.
+2013 - 2022

-- Developing information materials about OA and launching a web-portal about open access.
+- Developing information materials about OA.

 - Encouraging Armenian journal editors and publishers to use Creative Commons licences.